QUBO++ (C++) vs PyQBPP (Python)

 | Interactive use | No | Yes (Jupyter, REPL) |

 Recommendation: Start with PyQBPP (Python) for prototyping and learning.
-Switch to C++ (QUBO++) if you need faster expression building for large-scale problems or fine-grained type control for performance.
+Switch to C++ (QUBO++) if you need faster expression building for large-scale problems.